Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 Figure "*Power Profile*" depicts the power profile of a regular startup sequence, caused either by PowerUP, Warm Reset, or Security Reset.
-The OPTIGA™ starts up with its maximum power consumption limit set by the Current limitation data object (refer to Table [Common data structures](#link24b48059_db81_40f5_8b65_7afca4918ab1)).
-As soon as the OPTIGA™ enters idle state (nothing to compute or communicate) the OPTIGA™ reduces its power consumption to the low power limit (ref for details to “System Halt Power Consumption” in [\[Data Sheet M\]](#linkd7d14db5_70f4_4f45_8b27_cdf8ac293321)).
+The OPTIGA™ Trust M starts up with its maximum power consumption limit set by the Current limitation data object (refer to Table [Common data structures](#link24b48059_db81_40f5_8b65_7afca4918ab1)).
+As soon as the OPTIGA™ Trust M enters idle state (nothing to compute or communicate) the OPTIGA™ Trust M reduces its power consumption to the low power limit (ref for details to “System Halt Power Consumption” in [\[Data Sheet M\]](#linkd7d14db5_70f4_4f45_8b27_cdf8ac293321)).
 In case a time period of t<sub>max</sub> is elapsed the SEC gets decremented by one.
-As soon as the SEC reaches the value of 0, the SEC<sub>CREDIT</sub> counter reaches its maximum value, and the OPTIGA™ is in idle state, the OPTIGA™ enters the sleep mode to achieve maximum power saving.
+As soon as the SEC reaches the value of 0, the SEC<sub>CREDIT</sub> counter reaches its maximum value, and the OPTIGA™ Trust M is in idle state, the OPTIGA™ Trust M enters the sleep mode to achieve maximum power saving.
 It is recommended not to switch off the power before the SEC becomes 0.
 In order to avoid power consumption at all, VCC could be switched off while keeping the I2C bus connected.
-However, before doing that the SEC value should have reached 0, to avoid accumulated SEC values which might lead to throttling down the OPTIGA™ performance (ref to Figure "*Throttling down profile*") for functionalities which potentially triggering [Security Events](#security-events).
+However, before doing that the SEC value should have reached 0, to avoid accumulated SEC values which might lead to throttling down the OPTIGA™ Trust M performance (ref to Figure "*Throttling down profile*") for functionalities which potentially triggering [Security Events](#security-events).
 However, the method of switching VCC off and on is limited to 200.000 times over lifetime.